-- (1) If Mr. Maffei had voluntarily terminated his employment without good reason at Qurate Retail, Liberty Media and each of the other Service Companies (as defined in the 2019 Maffei Employment Agreement) as of December 31, 2021, he would have been entitled to receive \$17 million in a lump sum, prorated based on the number of days that have elapsed within the year of termination, with up to 25% of such amount payable in shares of common stock as set forth in more detail in the 2019 Maffei Employment Agreement.
+- (1) If Mr. Maffei had voluntarily terminated his employment without good reason at Qurate Retail, Liberty Media and each of the other Service Companies (as defined in the 2019 Maffei Employment Agreement) as of December 31, 2022, he would have been entitled to receive \$17 million in a lump sum, prorated based on the number of days that have elapsed within the year of termination, with up to 25% of such amount payable in shares of common stock as set forth in more detail in the 2019 Maffei Employment Agreement.
 See "-Executive Compensation Arrangements-Gregory B. Maffei-Termination Payments and Benefits-Voluntary Termination at our Company without Good Reason" above.
-The amount in the table includes our allocable portion of this payment (17%) for which we would reimburse Liberty Media. - (2) If Mr. Maffei's employment at Qurate Retail, Liberty Media and each of the other Service Companies had been terminated as of December 31, 2021 by Qurate Retail, Liberty Media and each of the other Service Companies without cause (as defined in the 2019 Maffei Employment Agreement), by him for good reason (as defined in the 2019 Maffei Employment Agreement) (whether before or within a specified period following a change in control), in each case, subject to execution of a mutual release, or due to Mr. Maffei's death or disability, he would have been entitled to receive (i) a payment of two times his 2021 base salary payable in 24 equal monthly installments, (ii) fully vested shares of common stock with an aggregate grant date fair value of \$35 million, (iii) a lump sum payment of an amount equal to two times his average annual bonus paid for the two calendar years prior to separation, but in no event an amount that is less than two times his aggregate target bonus of \$17 million and (iv) a lump sum cash payment equal to the greater of (x) \$17 million or (y) the annual cash performance bonus otherwise payable for the year of termination, in each case, prorated based on the number of days that have elapsed within the year of termination, with up to 25% of such amount payable in shares of common stock as set forth in more detail in the 2019 Maffei Employment Agreement.
+The amount in the table includes our allocable portion of this payment (13%) for which we would reimburse Liberty Media. - (2) If Mr. Maffei's employment at Qurate Retail, Liberty Media and each of the other Service Companies had been terminated as of December 31, 2022 by Qurate Retail, Liberty Media and each of the other Service Companies without cause (as defined in the 2019 Maffei Employment Agreement), by him for good reason (as defined in the 2019 Maffei Employment Agreement) (whether before or within a specified period following a change in control), in each case, subject to execution of a mutual release, or due to Mr. Maffei's death or disability, he would have been entitled to receive (i) a payment of two times his 2022 base salary payable in 24 equal monthly installments, (ii) fully vested shares of common stock with an aggregate grant date fair value of \$35 million, (iii) a lump sum payment of an amount equal to two times his average annual bonus paid for the two calendar years prior to separation, but in no event an amount that is less than two times his aggregate target bonus of \$17 million and (iv) a lump sum cash payment equal to the greater of (x) \$17 million or (y) the annual cash performance bonus otherwise payable for the year of termination, in each case, prorated based on the number of days that have elapsed within the year of termination, with up to 25% of such amount payable in shares of common stock as set forth in more detail in the 2019 Maffei Employment Agreement.
 See "-Executive Compensation Arrangements-Gregory B. Maffei-Termination Payments and Benefits-Termination by Liberty Media without Cause or by Mr. Maffei for Good Reason" above.
-The amount in the table includes our allocable portion of this payment (17%) for which we would reimburse Liberty Media.
-The amount in the table does not include the lump sum cash payment described in (iv) because Mr. Maffei had already been paid his 2021 cash bonus prior to December 31, 2021. - (3) Based on the number of unvested options and RSUs held by Mr. Maffei at December 31, 2021 that would vest pursuant to the following: If Mr. Maffei terminated his employment without good reason, he would have been entitled to pro rata vesting of the 2019 Maffei Term Options and the 2020 Maffei Term Options, (based on the number of days that had elapsed over the four-year vesting period).
-Also, assuming such termination occurred after the close of business on December 31, 2021, the 2021 Maffei RSUs would have remained outstanding until any performance criteria had been determined to have been met or not and would have vested to the extent determined by the compensation committee, and the 2021 Maffei Restricted Share Award would have been forfeited.
-Because the exercise prices of all options held by Mr. Maffei, whether vested or unvested, other than the 2019 Maffei
+The amount in the table includes our allocable portion of this payment (13%) for which we would reimburse Liberty Media.
+The amount in the table does not include the lump sum cash payment described in (iv) because Mr. Maffei had already been paid his 2022 cash bonus prior to December 31, 2022. - (3) Based on the number of unvested RSUs held by Mr. Maffei at December 31, 2022 that would vest pursuant to the following: If Mr. Maffei terminated his employment without good reason, assuming such termination occurred after the close of business on December 31, 2022, the 2022 Maffei RSUs would have remained outstanding until any performance criteria had been determined to have been met or not and would have vested to the extent determined by the compensation committee, and the 2021 Maffei Restricted Share Award would have been forfeited.
+As described above in "-Compensation Discussion and Analysis-Elements of 2022 Executive Compensation-Equity Incentive Compensation-Maffei Equity Awards-Maffei Annual Equity Awards," our compensation committee vested all of the 2022 Maffei RSUs, which is reflected in the table above.
+Mr. Maffei would have also been